pohly/enhancements/keps/sig-storage/1472/README.md

   pending volume operations.
 This would depend on internal driver details that Kubernetes doesn’t have.

-* Nodes are not prioritized based on how much storage they have available.
+* Nodes are not yet prioritized based on how much storage they have available.
-  This and a way to specify the policy for the prioritization might be added later on in a separate KEP.
+  This and a way to specify the policy for the prioritization might be added later on.

 * Because of that and also for other reasons (capacity changed via operations outside of Kubernetes, like creating or deleting volumes,